 July 3, 2014

 Have questions?
-Leave a comment at the bottom of the page or Talk to the Team!
+Talk to the Team!

 On Monday morning the team in Quadrant 1 finished removing the orange soil deposits at the south of the mound, up as far as the section line, but encountered a large charcoal deposit in the north western part of the trench overlying the mound material which had been covered by some collapsed stones.
 This had to be recorded before it could be removed and so the excavation halted whilst a second mid-excavation plan was started.
 In Quadrant 4 the team began carefully removing the slumped soils from across the middle part of the trench, which revealed a really intriguing charcoal rich soil that contained lots of rounded stones that must have been brought up to the site from the coast, and lots of heat-shattered fragments of exactly the same sort of stones.